Distribution Grid Monitoring Based on Widely Available Smart Plugs: Introduction

 \subsection{Motivation}

-With new loads like electric vehicle (EV) chargers and new generators like small PV systems, the requirements the grid needs to fulfill are changing rapidly.
-For instance, the distribution grid can only accommodate a specific amount of PV generation without violating the constraints set by the regulating body (hosting capacity \cite{fatima_review_2020,mulenga_review_2020}).
-Other challenges include the optimized control of Distributed Energy Resources (DER) such as controllable heat pumps or schedulable EV charging infrastructure as well as reducing energy demand from smart household appliances.
-For the grid service provider, it is therefore essential to have comprehensive and up-to-date measurement data of the distribution grid and detect upcoming bottlenecks in advance.
-Such include long-term capacity bottlenecks due to new systems being installed in the grid as well as short-term load or generation spikes that need to be controlled.
-However, smart distribution grid infrastructure to monitor the live grid state or detect bottlenecks is being adopted slowly in Germany~\cite{bundesnetzagentur_fur_elektrizitat_gas_bericht_2022}.
-A lot of old grid infrastructure that is neither monitored nor equipped with the necessary communication infrastructure is still in use and upgrading the infrastructure is costly and time-consuming.
-Main components in the distribution grid have a life expectancy of about 35 years~\cite{behi_distribution_2017}.
-Monitoring the state of the grid is therefore a challenge and new approaches to instrumenting the distribution grid are being evaluated.
-Smart meter data can be used to calculate load profiles for nodes in the distribution grid and improve the accuracy of a grid simulation~\cite{wang_two-step_2018} or to improve a model of the distribution grid~\cite{guo_distribution_2022}.
-On the other hand, the usage of smart meter data also has some downsides.
-For example, customer smart meters only report the measured data every fifteen minute or longer intervals~\cite{primadianto_review_2017}, and in Germany, smart meters are not yet widely adopted~\cite{bundesnetzagentur_monitoringbericht_2022}.
-It is therefore necessary to include measurement data taken by other devices than only smart meters in a distribution grid simulation or monitoring.
-These could be smart home devices that are becoming more and more popular.
-In Germany, 37~\% of households used smart home devices and the popularity of the devices grew by 19~\% year over year~\cite{gries_consumer-iot_2021}.
+With new loads such as electric vehicle (EV) chargers and new generators such as small PV systems, the demands on the grid are changing rapidly.
+For example, the distribution grid can only accommodate a certain amount of photovoltaic generation without violating regulatory constraints (hosting capacity\cite{fatima_review_2020,mulenga_review_2020}).
+Other challenges include the optimized control of distributed energy resources (DER), such as controllable heat pumps or schedulable electric vehicle charging infrastructure, as well as demand-side management (DSM) of smart household appliances.
+As a result, it is essential that the distribution system operator (DSO) has comprehensive and up-to-date measurement data from the distribution grid.
+However, the adoption of smart distribution grid infrastructure to monitor the live state of the grid or detect bottlenecks is slow~\cite{bundesnetzagentur_fur_elektrizitat_gas_bericht_2022}.
+Many old network infrastructures are still in use.
+It is neither monitored nor equipped with the necessary communication infrastructure, and upgrading the infrastructure is costly and time-consuming.
+Key components in the distribution grid such as transformers and cables, have a life expectancy of about 35 years~\cite{behi_distribution_2017}, and monitoring the state of the grid with such old equipment is therefore a challenge.
+However, smart home devices are becoming increasingly popular.
+In the US, 35.8~\% and in the EU, 23.0~\% of households had smart home systems installed in 2021~\cite{martin_backman_smart_2022}.
+Smart plugs can turn power outlets on and off remotely, and some smart plugs also include hardware to measure the power consumption of the connected device and the line voltage of the socket outlet they are plugged into.
+We hypothesize that sufficiently accurate grid monitoring is possible with the use of smart plugs as measurement devices.
+This raises two further research questions: What is the accuracy of the measurements and can the accuracy be further improved with software modifications tailored to the voltage measurements?\\